Image Credit: The Wooden Go-Kart Company

-Build and ride a genuine classic racer - Now you can build your own from a kit of parts.
+Have you ever wanted to build and ride a genuine classic racer?
+Well now you can build your own from a kit of parts.

-The Kombi-Kart comes in a charmingly retro box, complete with four steel wheels, two fixed axles, heavy-duty steering rope, all of the wood cut to the right sizes, all the screws and bolts you’ll need, All you have to do is put it together and pump up the tyres (even the pump’s provided).
+The Kombi-Kart comes in a charmingly retro box, complete with four steel wheels, two fixed axles, heavy-duty steering rope, with all of the wood cut to the right sizes, all the screws and bolts you’ll need, All you have to do is put it together.

 The Kombi-Kart is a serious speed machine, too - because those quality wheels and axles really spin.
 “It is fast, especially when you’re on a hill,” Charles admits.
 “But it’s less dangerous than riding a bike.
 And we do recommend that the driver should always wear a cycle helmet... just like a real boy racer would!”

 Self-Build Go-Kart kits are still pretty hard to find in the UK but there are other options if you want to build your own wooden Go-Kart.